jackrgm/jackrgm/README.md

-# Croeso 👋
+# Croeso / Welcome

-I'm Jack, a computer engineer from Wales with a specialisation in robotics and embedded systems.
-I primarily work as a software engineer while working on a variety of personal projects, such as robots and robot simulations, websites, small home devices, and managing a home server.
+I'm Jack, a computer engineer from Wales with specialisations in robotics, embedded systems, and software engineering.

+My personal projects on GitHub include robot software, firmware, Linux and Windows desktop applications, Discord bots, and more.

-## Experience
+## Professional Background

-I have a BSc undergraduate degree in Robotics and Artificial Intelligence (which includes a standard computer science background) and a MSc postgraduate degree in Advanced Computer Science.
+I have a BSc undergraduate degree in Robotics and Artificial Intelligence, which included a standard computer science curruculum (e.g. DSA).
+I also have a MSc postgraduate degree in Advanced Computer Science.

 I have some industry experience working as a software engineer in the defence sector, working in a research & development context.
 As part of this, I've delivered high-quality code that complies with critical safety standards (e.g. MISRA) and various military specifications (e.g. DEF STAN 23-009).
 My industry experience also includes agile processes like Scrum and SAFe.